CBICA/IPP-API/README.md

 | /groups/remove/{id}          | delete group | No | No |
 | /groups/edit/{id}            | edit group | No | No |
 | /users/groups/map            | map user to a group | No | No |

-Authenticated means the user has to be signed in.
-Non-public means the endpoint is only available to UPHS IPs (meant for backend).

-### Workflow
-1. User creates account (/users/new), or logins (/users/auth)
-2. User creates experiment by submitting form (/experiments/new).
-Uploaded files and the form, serialized as JSON, are placed in a folder like `UPLOAD_FOLDER/uid/submitted/eid` where UPLOAD_FOLDER is an environment variable, uid is a users ID, and eid is an experiment ID.
-In addition to the "submitted" namespace (meant for the backend to queue) there's an "editing" (ignored by backend) and "completed" namespace.
-The location of an experiments files determines the status.
-3. IPP backend runs job, places output in `UPLOAD_FOLDER/uid/completed/eid`

 ## Installation